Hermanyo/Chat-API/README.md

     ]
   })
 .then((response) => {
-      //do anything if chat is successfuly created
+      // do anything if the chat was successfully created
+     // if chat was created successfully, a 'Chat' collection was created in your database where Chat.document is a generic chatId
+    //  and the chatId data is your chat content
  })
  .catch((error) => {
      //do anything if chat is not created
  })
 ```

 ## Example2
 Load chats associated with user id